Brief

 Process (Sketches + Logo/Wordmark)

-My thought process through sketching was to lean into both supernatural and costal themes.
-From left to right, a cloaked entity taking a shot, a sailboat with outlines of Pacific Northwestern states, and an illustrated coast.
+My thought process during sketching was to lean into both supernatural and coastal themes due to the name of the brand and type of liquor.
+From left to right, the logo drafts are a cloaked entity taking a shot, a sailboat with outlines of Pacific Northwestern states, and an illustrated coast.
 I ended up picking the second sketch to emphasize the region and the quality that comes with it.
+Upon selecting it, I changed directions once again and revamped it into a sailing patch inspired logo.
+By changing the positioning of the boat, it felt more like a calm cruise than an awkward descent.
+The final is encased in a water-filled circle with rope detailing around the edges.

-Still wanting to pull from previous ideas, the background of the label includes a smoky foliage which blends the trees and ghastly feel from the first and third sketches.
-The back features an illustration using a reference of Cascade Range, a mountain range stretching from Southern British Columbia to Northern California.
-For the holiday alternatives, I kept it relatively simple, adding Christmas lights, a “Snowed In” edition (with snow added to the back label), and a spiced variation.
+Incorporating ideas from other two sketches, the background of the label includes a smoky foliage which blends the trees and ghastly feel from each option.
+The back features an illustration of Cascade Range, a mountain range stretching from Southern British Columbia to Northern California.
+By doing this, I didn’t have to abandon the original color scheme completely.
+For the holiday alternatives, I kept it simple, adding Christmas lights, a “Snowed In” edition, and a spiced variation.

-Stepping into deliverables for a suburban audience, I sought to highlight the functionality of the rum.
-The flyer and story post both invite the audience to use the drink for their events and offer versatility to ways it can be consumed.
-With the wooden table and various pieces, the flyer is a nod to the timelessness of game nights and how the right drink can help in shaping the night.
-The holiday themed story features blurred Christmas lights that decorate the bottle, suspended and glistening with seasonal cocktails floating on each side.
+Stepping into deliverables for a suburban audience, I highlighted the functionality of the rum.
+The suburbs have lower population densities than cities but a stronger sense of community and are family orientated.
+With a more mature group, they have less time to go out and party hence the emphasis on home and holiday based events.
+The flyer and story post both invited the audience to use the drink for their events and offered versatile ways it can be consumed.
+With the wooden table and various game pieces, the flyer is a nod to the timelessness of game nights and how the right drink can help in shaping the night.
+The holiday themed story post featured blurred Christmas lights that confined the bottle, suspended and glistening with seasonal cocktails floating on each side.